 In industry specific forums, I often see questions like “what certification do I need to do to become an architect?”.
 The simple answer is that you don’t need a certification to become an architect.
-It may help, but there is a lot more to it to become an architect.
+It may help, but it takes a lot more to become an architect.

 Interviewers ask open-ended questions like:

 1. Can you describe the architecture of the application you were recently involved in? or Can you describe the baseline architecture of your recent application?

 Draw the high level architecture diagram, and address some of the following aspects hinted below.
 You will get drill down questions as to why a particular pattern was favoured.[Hint: Tiers, Layers, Source/Target Systems, Integration Styles, Protocols used HTTPS/TCP/SOAP/Proprietary, Data exchange formats e.g. JSON/XML/Proprietary, Synchronous Vs. Asynchronous, request-response Vs. fire-and-forget, non-blocking I/O, reactive programming, SQL Vs NoSQL, message oriented middleware vs ESB, SSO with SAML tokens & OAuth, Cloud infrastructure security like VPCs, VPNs, ACLs, security groups, identity management, encryption, etc.]

 2) What are your most proud of achievements?
 What were your involvements?[Hint: Designed a mission critical 24 X 7 system that handles 250+ concurrent requests per second with full-stack technologies using Angular JS & Spring Micro Services, Spearheaded the on-premise batch job based data warehouse to a cloud based near real time data warehouse with Apache Kafka & Snowflake on AWS cloud, etc ]